 Mennonites were sometimes said to have served when they did not, but were included in the rolls anyway.
 Philip Geisinger, Henry Geisinger and John Geisinger had petitioned the Commonwealth of Pennsylvania in 1778 for exemption from military service (Wenger, 60-2) and been penalized.
 Wenger reports that there are "about a dozen and half graves at the Saucon burying ground on which are Grand Army of the Republic, G. A. R. markers of the Revolutionary War, including …Johannes Geissinger (1739- 1811)…Henrich Geisinger (1737-1817)…Philip Geissinger (1732-1809) and Abraham Geissinger, (1749-1825).
 As John L. Ruth says, these are “the crowning irony which was to mark the memories of Jacob Yoder, John Geissinger, and their friends who sacrificed all they had to separate themselves from the Revolutionary War for conscience’ sake.
 For all their pains, their graves are yearly marked with American flags placed by modern patriotic organizations, who, having carelessly read the rosters of Colonel Siegfried’s militia, in their myth-making zeal designate these defenseless, dispossessed Christians as soldier heroes of the American Revolution.”
 (Ruth, 173) Of course there were also many Geissingers and Rosenbergers in the Saucon Valley not in the Mennonite Church.
 In fact however the opposite of the case is true.
 Some of those people were imprisoned for not serving.

 If they did serve there were two ways around the prohibition.
 First, after the war to make a confession to the congregation and be reinstated.
-The second out was to not yet have been baptized, therefore not yet to be held accountable to Mennonite doctrine (Wenger, 64).
+The second way was to not yet have been baptized, therefore not yet to be held accountable to Mennonite doctrine (Wenger, 64).
 Mennonites were baptized as adults.
 The minority of Mennonites who did serve in the American Revolution joined other denominations.
 The way back to the Old was not easy.
-To be reinstated in the offender would have had to publicly repent the war before the congregation and then submit to their vote.
+To be reinstated the offender would have had to publicly repent the war before the congregation and then submit to their vote.

 Although much later, an example of this issue occurs in the nonresistant dilemma of the two sons of Henry Mack, step brothers of Anna Mack Reiff and nephews of Bishop Andrew Mack, that is, Harvey and Philip.
-Harvey went to France in 1918 as a conscientious objector and stayed to work for the Red Cross and the American Friends Service Committee (Wenger, 75).
+Harvey Mack went to France in 1918 as a conscientious objector and stayed to work for the Red Cross and the American Friends Service Committee (Wenger, 75).
 Philip went to Officer's Candidate School at Fort Meade and became a 2nd Lieutenant with every intention of going to France as a combatant, but the war ended.

 There is a divergence of theory and practice.
 It is possible to suppose that the military connection was watered down, whether in the life of George C. Reiff or Philip Mack.
 George C. and Maria Reiff are buried in the Lower Skippack Mennonite cemetery.
 While Mennonites would bury strangers for the sake of charity or geography, for the most part they buried their own in their graveyards.